 where $l$ is the length scale of interest and $\kappa(T)=\unit[5.6\times10^{-7}T^{-\frac{5}{2}}]{erg\,s^{-1}\,K^{-1}\,cm^{-1}}$ is the thermal conductivity.
 The shortest timescale of \unit[$\sim$13]{kyr} is reached at the contact of the thin shell and the SNR interior of the high ISM density simulations.
 However, the forward shock is expanding on shorter timescales in our simulations so that thermal conduction can be neglected.
-Although at very early times of a few hundreds of years, the thermal conduction timescale between the forward shock and the ISM is on the order of only a few thousand years, the ISM is heated more rapidly by the expansion of the forward shock than by conduction at this early stage.
+Although at very early times of a few hundred years, the thermal conduction timescale between the forward shock and the ISM is on the order of only a few thousand years, the ISM is heated more rapidly by the expansion of the forward shock than by conduction at this early stage.

-Having set all initial parameters, the SN is set off in the driven turbulent ISM box.
-Because stars usually excavate their surroundings with stellar winds and radiative feedback, most of them explode in a low density cavity \citep[e.g.][]{Lamers1999, Rogers2013, Fichtner2024}.
-Modeling the stellar feedback mechanisms in detail is out of the scope for this paper, however, we mimic the impact of pre-SN feedback by always placing the SN in a void of the turbulence, also ensuring that all simulations are easily comparable.
-The void is chosen manually by shifting the 3D turbulence box to a position with a large void in the center.
-Therefore, the forward shock encounters filaments only after several hundred to a few thousand years of evolution for the higher Mach number simulations as is also the case for SNe that explode in a wind-driven bubble.
-The voids in our strong turbulence simulations are roughly \unit[10--20]{pc} large, which is comparable to the observed and predicted wind-driven cavity sizes of \unit[10--100]{pc} of massive stars, strongly dependent on the stellar mass and ISM density \citep{McCray1983, Georgy2013}.
+Having set all initial parameters, the SN was set off in the driven turbulent ISM box.
+Because stars usually excavate their surroundings with stellar winds and radiative feedback, most of them explode in a low-density cavity \citep[e.g.,][]{Lamers1999, Rogers2013, Fichtner2024}.
+Modeling the stellar feedback mechanisms in detail is beyond the scope of this paper; however, we mimicked the impact of pre-SN feedback by always placing the SN in a void of the turbulence, also ensuring that all simulations are easily comparable.
+The void was manually chosen by shifting the 3D turbulence box to a position with a large void in the center.
+Therefore, the forward shock encountered filaments only after several hundred to a few thousand years of evolution for the higher Mach number simulations as is also the case for SNe that explode in a wind-driven bubble.
+The voids in our strong turbulence simulations were roughly \unit[10--20]{pc} large, which is comparable to the observed and predicted wind-driven cavity sizes of \unit[10--100]{pc} of massive stars, strongly dependent on the stellar mass and ISM density \citep{McCray1983, Georgy2013}.
 If the SNe were to explode closer to dense filamentary structures instead of voids, the filaments would be encountered at higher velocity, resulting in more efficient dust destruction in the early SNR stages.
 This is discussed in Appendix~\ref{sec:appendix_SN_at_filament}.